Leo Sirota: United States

 Much of Dr. Sirota's performance was of heroic size.
 He commanded a powerful tone, employed a wide range of dynamics, and made a free use of the sustaining and the damper pedals in obtaining coloristic effects. [...]
-[He] rode the hurricane of sound in a way that brough an emphatic demonstration of approval from the large audience.
+[He] rode the hurricane of sound in a way that brought an emphatic demonstration of approval from the large audience.

 Later recitals garnered more approval from St. Louis critics.
 A 1949 recital, which included the local premiere of Igor Stravinsky's Three Movements from Petrushka, was called "exemplary" by Reed Hynds of the St. Louis Star-Times:

 [Sirota's] exhilarating presentation of three episodes from Stravinsky's Petrushka [...] was an experience not to be forgotten soon. [...]
 Sirota brought them off with a wonderfully crisp, brilliantly ordered style; the rhythms tense, but elastic, the acrid bouquet intact.

 Sirota settled down comfortably in St. Louis, where he kept a balance of teaching and concertizing that was agreeable to him.
 In 1949, he conducted ten of his advanced students in the opening concert of the city's ninth annual festival devoted to the music of Johann Sebastian Bach; the string ensemble was made up of students from the Institute of Music, as well as members of the St. Louis Symphony Orchestra.
 During the 1950s he played a series of Sunday broadcasts for KFUO, which included surveys of all of Beethoven's piano sonatas and Chopin's piano works.
 In 1955, he performed Weber's Konzertstück with his brother-in-law Horenstein at the latter's second-ever St. Louis concert.
 In their free time between concerts, the two went to the horse races.
 Sirota, who had long been a devotee of the sport, expressed his enthusiasm passionately; he jumped and screamed atop the bleachers, which amused Horenstein.
 In the late 1950s and early 1960s, Sirota was a regular chamber music partner to Leslie Parnas.
 Together they performed the American premiere of Dmitri Kabalevsky's Cello Sonata in 1963.
 In 1964, Sirota attended the American premiere of Busoni's Doktor Faust, which was produced by New York Opera and conducted by Horenstein.
 At the time, Sirota, along with Rudolf Ganz, was one of only two former Busoni students who were still actively teaching.